-This post covers the top ten things to do in San Francisco in September 2022, including concerts, free events, nighttime, as well as family-friendly activities.
+This post covers the top ten things to do in San Francisco in September 2023, including concerts, free events, nighttime, as well as family-friendly activities.

 You can find a few honorable mentions at the bottom of the post as well.

-Be sure to check out our master post, Things to Do in San Francisco for even more ideas.
+Check out our master post, Things to Do in San Francisco for even more ideas.

-TOP TEN EVENTS AND THINGS TO DO IN SEPTEMBER
+TOP 10 THINGS TO DO IN SEPTEMBER

 This section features our top 10 activities to enjoy in San Francisco throughout September.